 The Quorum of the Twelve Apostles' Mission is to give advice to the First Presidency on the governing philosophy, beliefs, and rituals of the Society for Humanistic Mormonism who in turn make final decisions on what governing principles or beliefs will be incorporated into the Society.

-Current members of the The Quorum of the Twelve Apostles for the Society for Humanistic Mormonism include:
+We are currently looking for members of the The Quorum of the Twelve Apostles for the Society for Humanistic Mormonism.

 The Presiding Patriarch and the Presiding Matriarch to the Society for Humanistic Mormonism serve as the head Patriarch and head Matriarch to the Society whose offices are co-equal in authority.